A History Of Gambling in Europe

 Animal sport betting became common over the next three hundred years, with cockfights being one of the most prevalent, along with animal racing and even gambling on chess matches.
 This was a particularly popular pastime in 14th England, who would become obsessed with sports and race betting, which has, for the most part, retained much of the same popularity today.

 And while the English put much more focus on animal betting, continental Europeans began creating entirely new ways to gamble.
 Playing cards, that had first been invented in the East, made their way West through Russia and then on to Eastern Europe.
-These caught on like wildfire, and other types of gambling, such as dice games, began to slowly wane in popularity.
+These caught on like wildfire, and other types of online gambling in Canada, such as dice games, began to slowly wane in popularity.

 The modern casino-style gambling that we know today didn’t start until the 18th century, where some properties of the time opening their doors for first time gamblers, many of which are still open today.
 One such example is Belgium’s Casino de Spa, which began business in 1769 and has been operating successfully ever since, although the games that are played there today are obviously quite different.